+- Angel investors

+- Venture capital funds

+- Bank loans

 - Friends and family

 - Government grants

 - Industry partnerships

 - Others

 Center for Research, Innovation and Design (CRID) - School of Architecture, Art and Design (SAAD)

 The mission of the Center for Research, Innovation, and Design (CRID) is to become the premier platform in Dubai that delivers high standards research, innovation, and design in the field of Architecture, Interior Design and Visual Communication.
 The CRID is an Explore-Imagine-Create-Learn environment that will serve and reach out to local, regional, and global communities and will offer continuing education and training opportunities to the larger public of the UAE.